discourse-lab/DisCoDict/README.md

 # DisCoDict
-A Dictionary of Dutch Discourse Connectives
+A Dictionary of Dutch Discourse Connectives.

 ## License